horoshenkih/rgg/README.md

 # Random geometric graphs

 ## (deprecated) hyprg -- fast embedder to hyperbolic space
-This module is not supported anymore.
+This library is not supported anymore.
 New repository: https://github.com/khoroshenkikh-mipt/hyprg

 ### build
 ```